 There are an estimated 55,000 deaths from rabies each year worldwide.
 Most cases occur in the developing world, particularly in Africa and Asia.

-As a result of strict UK quarantine laws when transporting animals, and the recent Pet Travel Scheme (PETS), the UK has been rabies-free since the beginning of the 20th century, with the exception of a rabies-like virus in a single species of bat.
+As a result of strict UK quarantine laws in regards to transporting animals, as well as the introduction of the PETS, the UK has been rabies-free since the beginning of the 20th century, with the exception of a rabies-like virus in a single species of bat.

 The last recorded case of rabies in the UK was in May 2012.
 The patient, who died, contracted the disease after being bitten by a dog in India.